aabbas02/Proximal-Alt-Min-for-ULS-UDGP/one_step/readme.txt

-This folder contains the file to implement the algorithm in https://proceedings.mlr.press/v119/zhang20n.html
+This folder contains the code to implement the algorithm in https://proceedings.mlr.press/v119/zhang20n.html